Best Of

 1. Lethal Company

 This is still the best overall answer for the query.
 The game uses voice range, separation, and salvage pressure to create the exact kind of “where are you?” panic that players want when they search this phrase.
+If the mechanic is right but the exact game still is not, the next click is usually games like Lethal Company.

 Best for: groups that want the clearest and most accessible starting point.